msbCyricTohoku/Kamakura--/README.md

 ---

-🎉 **Kamakura––** is your no-fuss, no-bloat Qt editor for PHITS input files.
-Type, tweak, and run your `.i`/`.inp` scripts (and more!) in style—no rocket science required!
+🎉 **Kamakura––** is your no-fuss code editor for PHITS scripting and programming.

----

 ## 🚀 Quick Start